Secretary of state: Federal government

 narrower title Secretary of Foreign Affairs and the corresponding departmental name; the change reflected the addition of some miscellaneous domestic responsibilities.

 The position is widely regarded as the most senior in the Cabinet.
 In the presidential line of succession the secretary of state falls first among Cabinet officers, and fourth overall.
 The secretary of state is also, in protocol, the first Cabinet member in the order of precedence, immediately preceding any former presidents and former first ladies, who are followed by the rest of the Cabinet.

-President Barack Obama named Hillary Clinton as his choice for 67th secretary of state on 1 December 2008.
-She was confirmed on 21 January 2009, the day after Obama's inauguration and is the third woman to hold the position.
-On 21 December 2012 President Obama announced his choice for secretary of state during his second term, Senator John Kerry.
-His confirmation hearing took place on 24 January 2013, before the Senate Foreign Relations Committee.
-The committee unanimously voted to approve him on 29 January 2013, and the same day the full Senate confirmed him on a vote of 94–3.
-On 1 February 2013, Hillary Clinton resigned as Secretary of State and John Kerry was sworn in as the 68th secretary of state.

-On 1 February 2017, Rex Wayne Tillerson was sworn in as the 69th United States secretary of state.
-His term ended on 13 March 2018, when he was fired by President Trump.
-Tillerson was succeeded by former congressman and then current director of the CIA Mike Pompeo, on 26 April 2018.
-Pompeo was succeeded by Antony Blinken on 26 January 2021.

 State government

 In most of the individual states of the United States, the Secretary of State is an administrative officer responsible for certain governmental functions.
 The specific powers and duties of this office depend on the constitution and laws of the particular state, but they often include responsibility for overseeing elections within the state.
 In the state of Oregon the secretary of state is an elected office that acts as the equivalent of a lieutenant governor in other states among many other duties.
 In three states (Massachusetts, Pennsylvania, and Virginia), the position is called "Secretary of the Commonwealth", since these states as well as Kentucky are called "commonwealth" instead of "state".
 In Connecticut, this office is called the "Secretary of the State".
 In three states (Alaska, Hawaii and Utah), there is no secretary of state.